 - Observe the ambient conditions (see Ambient conditions on p.
-93). - Perform the check at approx. 20 °C. Prevent temperature changes (e.g,. due to open windows). - Remove the filter from the filter box only for a short time and protect it against contamination or damages at the filter surfaces. - Protect the filter against dust, heat, liquids and aggressive vapors. - Checking the spectrometer unit: The label on the filter used points forward. - Checking the fluorescence unit: The label on the filter used points to the right. - The cuvette shaft is free from contamination.
+93). - Perform the check at approx. 20 °C. Prevent temperature changes (e.g., due to open windows). - The filter may only be removed from the filter box for a short period of time, and the filter surfaces must be protected from contamination or damage. - Protect the filters against dust, heat, liquids and aggressive vapors. - Checking the spectrometer unit: Label of the filter used points to the front. - Checking the fluorescence unit: Label of the filter used points to the right. - The cuvette shaft is free from contamination.